nihil21/semg-bss-pulp/README.md

 Blind source separation of sEMG signals on PULP platform (inference only).
 This code has been used in the paper [Mattia Orlandi et al., sEMG Neural Spikes Reconstruction for Gesture Recognition on a Low-Power Multicore Processor.
 In: Biomedical Circuits and Systems](https://dx.doi.org/10.1109/BioCAS54905.2022.9948617).

 ## Usage
-First of all, use `docker-compose run --rm pulp` to run the container and open a shell.
+First of all, use `docker-compose run --rm semg-bss-online` to run the container and open a shell.
 Then, move to the directory containing the project (i.e., `~/semg-bss-online`) and compile it using `make clean all`; you can set the following variables:

 - `NUM_CORES`: number of cores to use (from 1 to 8);